muhmiqbal19/data-wrangling-and-analysis-with-sql/README.md

 - [Limitation](#limitation)

 ## Project Overview
 So, here is a dataset of the website of a company I might work for, just call it **“imaginary store”**.
-The data extracted from January 1, 2013 to June 1, 2018.
+The data was extracted from January 1, 2013 to June 1, 2018.
 They have some items which can be viewed and hopefully purchased by the users.

-In order to purchase an item, a visitor must first create an account be logged in and then add the item to their cart and then check out.
+To purchase an item, a visitor must first create an account be logged in, add the item to their cart, and then check out.

 This data analysis project aims to provide insight into the sales, marketing, and product performance of an e-commerce company over the current year.
 By analyzing the various aspects of user activity and sales data, we seek to identify trends, make data-driven recommendations, and gain a deeper understanding of the company's performance.